What are the 2025 dates of Work-Study Resident Volunteer Program?

 What about internet access and cell phones?

 We have a desktop station available for checking email or other online personal tasks.
 You are welcome to bring your laptop and other devices.
-WI-FI is available in most residential rooms and in several common areas.
+WI-FI is available in the residential rooms and in several common areas.
 Mobile phones are welcome, but due to the rural location cell service is spotty in some areas of the property.
 Verizon works best.
 There are several landline phones available for use in common areas and work spaces throughout Odiyan.